-Police officer death: Colleagues pay tribute to 'wonderful man'
+Police officer death: Wife pays tribute to officer killed on railway

 - Published

-Colleagues of a police officer who died after being hit by a train while trying to save a distressed man said his death had left a "huge hole" in the policing family.
+The wife of a police officer who died after he was hit by a train while trying to save a distressed man said his desire to help others led to him making the "ultimate sacrifice."

-Sgt Graham Saville, 46, died on Tuesday after he was struck while responding to concerns over a man's safety in Balderton, near Newark, last Thursday.
+Sgt Graham Saville, 46, died on Tuesday after being struck in Balderton, near Newark, last Thursday.

+In a statement, released by Nottinghamshire Police, the officer's widow said he was a "wonderful" man.

 Officers who worked closely with the father-of-two said his presence would "lift the mood of any shift".

-Sgt Saville enjoyed quality time with his wife, his children, and two dogs, they added.
+Sgt Saville enjoyed quality time with his wife, children, and two dogs, they added.

-Sgt Saville had been newly promoted to the role of response sergeant at Newark Police Station when he died but had spent most of his Nottinghamshire Police career based at the force's Radford Road station, in Nottingham, after joining from the Metropolitan Police in February 2017.
+He had been newly promoted to the role of response sergeant at Newark Police Station when he died, but had spent most of his Nottinghamshire Police career based at the force's Radford Road station, in Nottingham, after joining from the Metropolitan Police in February 2017.

 Speaking on behalf of his team at Radford Road station, PC Matt Pugsley said: "Graham was a wonderful person and amazing police officer.